c-hudson/teenymush/README.md

 # TeenyMUSH
-This is an implementation of a TinyMUSH like server in Perl.
+This is a full implementation of a TinyMUSH like server in Perl.
 The server can be used to create an ASCII based virtual world.
 Users can telnet into the server and interact with other users in a world of their creation.
 Customization of the world does not require modification of the internal server code.

    1. Download teenymush.pl and help.txt